Nouraldeen504/ramadan-adhan-scheduler/README.md

-# Ramadan Adhan Automation Tool
+# Ramadan Adhan Scheduler Tool
 This Python script automates playing the adhan and Islamic media files at specific times during Ramadan using VLC Media Player and Windows Task Scheduler.
 It was created to support iftar events by scheduling media playback on a laptop connected to HDMI screens.

 ## Requirements